jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 <div style="width:100%;height:0;padding-bottom:54%;position:relative;"><iframe src="https://giphy.com/embed/bqalUGFYfyHzW" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/good-hang-breastfeeding-bqalUGFYfyHzW">via GIPHY</a></p>

-One of these posts was recently shared again by the amazing #rstats amplifier Mara Averick (if you're not following her on Twitter, you're missing out) and @baptiste_auguie (the saviour of the previous implementation) mentioned that he had seen a 'hack' to get chemical symbols as a categorical axis label using tikzDevice.
+One of these posts was recently shared again by the amazing <a href="https://twitter.com/dataandme">#rstats amplifier Mara Averick</a> (if you're not following her on Twitter, you're missing out) and @baptiste_auguie (the saviour of the previous implementation) mentioned that he had seen a 'hack' to get chemical symbols as a categorical axis label using tikzDevice.
 That package leverages [latex]\LaTeX[/latex] (of which I am _very_ familiar, having written my PhD thesis entirely in [latex]\LaTeX[/latex]many moons ago) to treat all of the text in an image into rendered output, assuming that it contains valid [latex]\LaTeX[/latex] commands.

 This got me curious, though -- if it can process $\LaTeX$, could it process a <code>\\includegraphics</code> call?